mhmccoy2017/Games/README.md

 # Games
-A place for little games and one off projects that can I was bored and built
+A place for little games and one off projects when I was bored and built